ttmgr/Wetland_Health/README.md

     *For detailed commands, see [`virome_analysis_pipeline.md`](./virome_analysis_pipeline.md).*

-### 12S Vertebrate Genomics Workflow
+### 12S rRNA Vertebrate Genomics Workflow

-1.  **Library Prep:** A ~97 bp fragment of the 12S rRNA gene was amplified using 12SV05 primers with 9 bp tags.
+1.  **Library Prep:** A ~97 bp fragment of the 12S rRNA rRNA gene was amplified using 12S rRNAV05 primers with 9 bp tags.
 A human-blocking oligonucleotide was included.
 The final library was prepared with the Ligation Sequencing Kit (SQK-LSK114).
 2.  **Read Processing:** Reads were demultiplexed by their 9 bp tags using **OBITools4**.
 Primers were trimmed with **Cutadapt**.
 3.  **OTU Clustering & Classification:** The VSEARCH pipeline was used to:
     * Filter reads by expected error (maxEE 1.0).